molecula/documentation/quick-start-guide/_posts/2022-01-31-enterprise.md

 WHERE t2.bools = 'available_for_hire' and t1.hobbies = 'Teaching';
 ```

-**NOTE:** Included in the stock dataset is a table known as skills, please use the discovery queries to take a look at it!
+**NOTE:** Included in the demo dataset is a table known as skills, please use the discovery queries to take a look at it!

 ![Figure 15. inner join query](/img/quick-start-guide/enterprise/fig16.png "Figure 15. inner join query")